Insomniac-Security/Insomniac-Security.github.io/_posts/2018-04-14-traphouse_talks.md

 ---
 ## Intro

 A couple years ago, I did a talk at BSides:Orlando called ["Breadcrumbs"](https://www.youtube.com/watch?v=HzQHWUM8cNo).
-It was about collecting wifi probes, semi-auto sorting out which is which (who, more accurately), and alerting you when a few people showed up.
+It was about collecting wifi probes, semi-auto sorting out which is which (or whom, more accurately), and alerting you when a few people showed up.
 This was entirely born out of having a boss that worked out of Canada regularly showing up to the office -- surprise!
 Jonathan and I needed protection!

-Later, Jonathan and I combined my fascination w/ RF metadata w/ his fledgling love of home-automation, and did a talk called ["The Trap House: Making Your Home As Paranoid As Your Are"](https://www.youtube.com/watch?v=OWUu0gQTKkM).
+Later, Jonathan and I combined my fascination w/ RF metadata w/ his fledgling love of home-automation, and did a talk called ["The Trap House: Making Your Home As Paranoid As You Are"](https://www.youtube.com/watch?v=OWUu0gQTKkM).
 This was a "stable" talk at Derbycon 2017.

 At BSides:Tampa 2018, we presented a talk called ["Modern Day Vandals and Thieves: RF Edition"](https://www.youtube.com/watch?v=O01ppGIWjr0), which laid out ways to identify valuables inside of a home, a few ways of detecting if people were home, and detecting if alarm systems were present.